Biosocial theory: Description

 The biological part of the model involves the idea that emotional sensitivity is inborn.
-As well as we have different sensitivities in our pain tolerance, in our skin, or in our digestion, we also have different sensitivities to our emotional reactions.
+As we have different sensitivities in our pain tolerance, in our skin, or in our digestion, we also have different sensitivities to our emotional reactions.
 This is part of our genetic makeup, but this alone does not cause difficulties or pathologies.
 It is the transaction between the biological and the social part, especially with invalidating environments, that brings problems.
 An invalidating environment is one in which the individuals do not fit, so it invalidates their emotions and experiences.
 It does not need to be an abusive environment; invalidation can occur in subtle ways.
 Emotional sensitivity plus invalidating environments cause pervasive emotion dysregulation which is the font of many psychopathologies.